eolson615/SpringboardDSCareerTrack/Capstone2/README.md

+## The Project
+This folder contains a project that I came up with independently to satisfy the requirements of Springboard's Capstone 2 project requirements.
+For this project, I wanted to solve a very common business issue.
+The contents of this folder contain the process and results of that endeavor.
+Enjoy!

 ## The Problem:
 Can I use a data set from the fictional telecommunications company Telco to predict customer churn?
 If so, can I identify which features have the greatest predictive power in identifying those customers who will leave?